Rent Control in Washington DC – A Primer for Landlords

 No rent increase can violate the terms of the rental agreement.
-If your property is subject to rent control, you can only raise the rent if at least 12 months have passed since a previous increased (unless the unit is vacant).
-You must also provide at least 30 days notice of the markup.
+If your property is subject to rent control, you can only raise the rent if at least 12 months have passed since a previous increase (unless the unit is vacant).
+You must also provide at least a 30 days notice of the markup.

 Rent control limits the size of price increases.
 Each year, the district sets the allowable rate adjustment, which is equal to the increase in the Consumer Price Index plus 2 percent, but no greater than 10 percent.
 When units are vacant, you may raise the rent by 10 percent or to a level consistent with market rents, but not more than 30 percent.